lifeweb-ir/LM/README.md

 </div>

-Welcome to Lifeweb Language Models repository.
+Welcome to the Lifeweb Language Models repository.
-Here we aim to train different Persian Language models and release them publicly in order to contribute our share to the Persian language's AI feild.
+Here we aim to train different Persian Language models and release them publicly to contribute our share to the Persian language's AI field.
-First versions of our models are all trained on our own dataset called **Divan** with more than **164 million documents** and more than **10B tokens** which is normalized and deduplicated meticulously to ensure its enrichment and comprehensiveness.
+The first versions of our models are all trained on our dataset called **Divan** with more than **164 million documents** and more than **10B tokens** which is normalized and deduplicated meticulously to ensure its enrichment and comprehensiveness.
 A better dataset leads to a better model.

 # Use Models